jkatsnelson/elevator/README.md

 * Switch to pseudo-classical instantiation (?)
     --
-    * I find it more readable not to use it, preferring a function that "makes an elevator" vs creating a "new Elevator" but I know it is often argued that the performance and memory gains of using the "new" constructor and using prototypes is worth it.
+    * I find it more readable not to use it.
+I prefer a function that "makes an elevator" vs instantiating a "new Elevator" but I know the performance and memory gains of using the "new" constructor and using prototypes is worth it.
+I certainly won't argue against optimization.

-* Polluting the window
+* Find a way not to pollute the window
   --
-    * In order to test, I attached many functions to the window.
+    * In order to test, I attached functions to the window.
 It seems that was the convention that the meteorite mocha-web package uses

 * Prevent elevators from chasing the same request
  --